farsider350/AustraliaCash-Core/doc/README.md

-Australiacash Core
+AustraliaCash Core
 =============

 Setup
 ---------------------
-Australiacash Core is the original Australiacash client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Australiacash transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+AustraliaCash Core is the original AustraliaCash client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of AustraliaCash transactions (which is currently more than 100 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Australiacash Core, visit [australiacash.org](https://australiacash.org).
+To download AustraliaCash Core, visit [australiacashcore.org](https://australiacashcore.org/en/releases/).

 Running
 ---------------------
-The following are some helpful notes on how to run Australiacash on your native platform.
+The following are some helpful notes on how to run AustraliaCash Core on your native platform.

 ### Unix